practicalli/spacemacs/source-control/magit/forge.md

 ## Fetching topics (issues and pull request lists)
 `f f` will fetch issues and pull requests based on the `forge-topic-list-limit`.

-`f t`

-`f n`
+The list of issues and pull requests will show in the Magit Status buffer.

 ## Issues list

-`l i` opens a buffer with a list of issues with the most recent at the top.
+`@ l i` opens a buffer with a list of issues with the most recent at the top.
 Issue labels also show in the list using the the color assigned on GitHub.

 ![Spacemacs Magit Forge Issues list with labels](/images/spacemacs-magit-forge-issues-status.png)